Abbas Seeks China's Support For Nigeria's Permanent Seat At UN Security Council

-The Speaker of the House of Representatives, Hon.
-Abbas Tajudeen, has called on the Chinese Government “To support Nigeria’s bid under President Bola Ahmed Tinubu for a permanent seat on the United Nations Security Council in the spirit of solidarity and shared prosperity.”
+The Speaker of the House of Representatives, Rt.
+Hon.
+Abbas Tajudeen, Ph.D, GCON, has called on the Chinese Government “to support Nigeria’s bid under President Bola Ahmed Tinubu, GCFR, for a permanent seat on the United Nations Security Council in the spirit of solidarity and shared prosperity.”

 He noted that as part of efforts to realise the vision of a permanent seat for Nigeria at the UN Security Council, the Nigerian parliament is seriously pursuing reforms that align with the move.